We work towards results we can measure

 - CPD-accredited courses on vegan nutrition for health professionals

-- Evidence on the benefits of vegan nutrition, agriculture and socio-economic and political implications of animal use and veganism.
+- Producing evidence on the benefits of vegan nutrition, agriculture and socio-economic and political implications of animal use and veganism.

-2. We will raise awareness so that more people question the use of other animals for human purposes (by means of the Vegan Pledge, public talks, events etc.)
+2. We will raise awareness so that more people question the use of other animals for human purposes (by means of our app, the Vegan Pledge, public talks, events etc.)

 - Changed attitudes to animal use show more sympathy for other animals and reduced support for animal exploitation